KIT-IAI/rapidPF/docs/problem-formulation.md

 equivalent to the original power flow problem.
 Instead of often done splitting of lines we simply copy neighboring buses within regions.

+With rapidPF, the distributed power flow problem can be solved in two different problem formulations:
+- as a distributed feasibility problem,
+- or as a distributed least-squares problem.

+!!! note "What problem formulation to use"
+    From our experience, the distributed least-squares formulation works better.

 ## Core nodes & copy nodes

 Suppose we have a grid that looks like as follows